UbiquityDotNET/Llvm.Libs/ReadMe.md

 1) Running the source generator directly in the project
     1) This is where the problem of non-deterministic ordering and visibility of the generated code was discovered.
 Obviously (now anyway!) this won't work.
-2) Use a source generator in a seperate assembly
+2) Use a source generator in a separate assembly
-    1) This solves the generator output dependency problem but introduces a new problem of how the build infrastructore for these types manage nuget versions.
+    1) This solves the generator output dependency problem but introduces a new problem of how the build infrastructure for these types manage NuGet versions.
     2) Additionally, this adds complexity of a second native dependency on the library exporting the native functionality.
 (Should there be two copies?
 How does code in each refer to the one instance?...)
 3) Call the source generator from within this app to control the ordering
-    1) This at least could get around the ordering/dpendency problem as it would guarantee the custom generator runs before the built-in one.
+    1) This at least could get around the ordering/dependency problem as it would guarantee the custom generator runs before the built-in one.
     2) However, this runs afoul of the binary dependency problem...
 Not 100% insurmountable but the number of caveats on the Roslyn Source Generator side of things grows to a